 The Washington Healthcare Access Alliance is a private, non-profit organization.
-Our mission is to strengthen and support the free clinics of Washington through advocacy, education and professional networking.
+Our mission is to strengthen and support the free and charitable clinics of Washington through advocacy, education and professional networking.
 As with any professional industry, the individuals involved benefit from having an association to represent and promote them, as well as to facilitate networking and circulation of best practices.

 Immediate opening for executive director position at a nonprofit medical/dental clinic in Port Angeles, WA.

 Experience required: Minimum bachelor’s degree, master’s preferred.
 3-5 years of non-profit management and grant writing experience, preferably in health care or human services organizations with knowledge of healthcare safety net systems for vulnerable populations.
 Familiarity with the Carver Policy Governance Model.
 Compensation dependent on experience.